 The Exiles is a brilliant combination of spontaneous verité and staged scenes.
 It is rendered in a black and white film that had more colors and hues and shadows than Technicolor.
 What I didn’t know then was that this guy who had been so warm and helpful was also a master cinematographer.
 And that he filmed it with a slew of other master cinematographers.

 Almost 40 years passed.

 And then, in 2003, Thom Andersen’s wonderful documentary “Los Angeles Plays Itself” was released.
 It included scenes from The Exiles.
 Milestone Films, supported by producers Sherman Alexie and Charles Burnett (filmmaker of another quiet classic, Killer of Sheep), and in cooperation with USC’s film archivist Valarie Schwan, brought the film to preservationist Ross Lipman at the UCLA Film & Television Archive.

-The result was that the restored version of The Exiles was released this past July to worldwide acclaim.
+The result was that the restored version of The Exiles was released over 10 years ago (2008) to worldwide acclaim.
 Milestone Films is itself a gift to the film community, and its founders Dennis Doros and Amy Heller were also responsible for the release of Burnett’s Killer of Sheep.
 (Definitely check out their catalogue.)

 The critical reaction was immediate: